* Rand hit lowest in 11-months, bonds slide on downgrade fears

 "Our base case is that they (South Africa) don't get downgraded until next year.
 But we will be keeping a close eye on the politics," said Yacov Arnopolin, portfolio manager for emerging markets portfolios at Pimco.

 "We are currently neutral local currency debt in South Africa, and that's worked out nicely in the last couple of days."

 Turkey, another traditionally volatile EM performer, also remained under pressure, hit by concerns about monetary policy and Ankara's souring relations with key allies.

 Turkey's central bank kept key interest rates steady as expected on Thursday, resisting calls to tighten policy after core inflation spiked to a 13-year high last month.

 The lira fell 0.4 percent against the dollar, dipping to its weakest level since end of January, whilst the benchmark 10-year bond yield went as high as 12.15 percent.

 "We have known the Turkish problems for the while," said Credit Agricole strategist Guillaume Tresca.
 "But the fact is the market was very long the lira to catch the carry, and now the pressure is gradually rising and some people are unwinding their positions."

-One brighter note was in Nigeria.
-Influential index provider MSCI said it was no longer considering relegating Nigerian stocks from its widely-tracked frontier market index.
+In other Africa news, influential index provider MSCI said it was no longer considering relegating Nigerian stocks from its widely-tracked frontier market index.